cycleuser/cycleuser/README.md

 ### Hi there 👋

-I am CycleUser, PHD of Geology form China University of Geosciences Beijing - China.
+I am CycleUser, PHD form China University of Geosciences Beijing.

 I mostly work with Python and QGIS.